techops-recsys-grad-hiring/global-grad-shopping-cart-scala/README.md

 ## Problem Statement

 We have an existing shopping cart application, with a small set of eCommerce/shopping cart rules.
 Rules include calculation of total price, discount and loyalty points calculation.
-Most of the business logic is implemented in single method ShoppingCart.checkout.
+Most of the business logic is implemented in single method `ShoppingCart.checkout()`.

 ## Technology used

-- Scala
+- Scala 3
 - [SBT](https://www.scala-sbt.org/)

 ## Before the interview